-If you love castles, ruins, history, and Tyrol, don't miss out on Ehrenberg Castle.
+If you love castles, ruins, history, and Tyrol, don't miss Ehrenberg Castle.
 Right on the German border, the castle ruins are a real treat for the eyes and feet - as you can walk comfortably between the buildings in the area.
-An ideal program not only for families with children, but also for couples and lone wolves, we couldn’t recommend the half-day program more.
+An ideal program not only for families with children but also for couples and lone wolves, we couldn’t recommend the half-day program more.

-Ehrenberg Castle has already been mentioned in one of our previous articles as one of the most beautiful and child-friendly ruins of Tyrol.
-If you're interested in castles, you may want to have a look at it.
+Ehrenberg Castle has already been mentioned in one of our previous articles as one of Tyrol's most beautiful and family-friendly ruins.
+You may want to look at castles if you're interested in them.

-The Ehrenberg castle, which can be seen from afar, is located in one of the most important fortress complexes in Central Europe.
-Ehrenberg was once a strong defense system, administrative headquarters and customs office.
+The Ehrenberg castle, which can be seen from afar, is located in one of Central Europe's most important fortress complexes.
+Ehrenberg was once a strong defence system, administrative headquarters, and customs office.

 Where is Ehrenberg?